asiffer/netspot/README.md

 ### Configuring the server with `netspotctl`

 The `netspot` server can be managed by the `Go` built-in client `netspotctl`.
-When the server is up, you can easily run the client.
+When the server is up, you can easily run the client, opening then a new CLI.

 ```console
 $ netspotctl